 Here’s a blog post on the whole story, if you’re interested in more details.

-Interesting, How is Woodpecker different from what already exists in the market?
+How is Woodpecker different from other similar tools?

 First of all, Woodpecker is not another MailChimp.
 We actually use MailChimp for sending our newsletters.
 Marketing email automation and sales automation are two different things, with different goals and assumptions, and that’s why they require different sets of tools.